The Biggest Data Risks and Cybersecurity Trends for Law Firms

 Cloud Application Migration Fear

-Many organizations fear migrating their applications to the cloud because it can be an extremely challenging and complex task.
+Many organizations fear of migrating applications to cloud because it can be an extremely challenging and complex task.
 This process will require proper planning, effort, and time to succeed.

 The security measures and practices that organizations have built for their on-premise infrastructure do not coincide with what they require in the cloud, where everything is deeply integrated.